Cold Pressed Linseed Oil

 Has increased wetting power and imparts flexibility to paint films.

 Made by crushing the flax seed under great pressure.
+Low yield of oil from the seed using this extraction method.

-Removes the pronounced stroke to the brush mark, so that strokes of different directions and application do not show a marked ‘suede’ effect.
+Removes the pronounced stroke to the brushmark, so that strokes of different directions and application do not show a marked ‘suede’ effect.

 Constituents